docputs/error_handler_app/README.md

 ## Exiting app on error

 The app exits after the first button is pressed.
-This is useful when you have an unrecoverable error in your app and want to avoid users to spot more errors during his experience.
+This is useful when you have an unrecoverable error in your app and want to avoid ruining the rest of the user experience.

 <img src='res/exit_app.gif' width=250>